k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 - README.md – contains the README information for the extension.
 You should provide a detailed explanation of the extension’s purpose, settings, usage guidelines, best practices, and licensing terms.

 - package.json – stores the package configuration, including:
-  - `version`: The extension version.
+  - `version` – the extension version.

-  - `preview`: `true/false` – determines whether the package is considered a preview.
+  - `preview`: true/false – determines whether the package is considered a preview.
 Starting from Fabric 8.2, *preview* extensions are hidden by default.

-  - `minRequiredFabricVersion`: Specifies the minimum required Fabric version (validated during installation).
+  - `minRequiredFabricVersion` – specifies the minimum required Fabric version (validated during installation).

-  - `icon`: Defines the icon that appears in K2Exchange (the default is the K2 icon).
+  - `icon` – defines the icon that appears in K2Exchange (the default is the K2 icon).

-  - `displayName`: The name displayed in K2Exchange.
+  - `displayName` – the name displayed in K2Exchange.

-  - `description`: A brief description of the extension.
+  - `description` - a brief description of the extension.

 - LICENSE.txt – this optional file details your license and terms of use, both of which can be applied to your extension.
 By default, the README file contains a link to this file.